arcticobservatory/co2_ou_server/database/README.md

-By default the `deploy_durations_tiered` table is populated from a tab-separated-values (CSV with tab delimiters) file in the `manual/` subdirectory of the data directory:
+By default the `deploy_durations_tiered` table is populated from a tab-separated-values (CSV with tab delimiters) file in the `manual/` subdirectory of the data directory (if it exists):
 `manual/deploy_durations_tiered.tsv`

 That way it can be kept with the collected data.